 - 89. The 2021 commissioners court redistricting plan will result in denying or abridging the right of Black and Hispanic voters in Galveston County to participate equally in the political process. - 90.
 Black and Hispanic persons in Galveston County are sufficiently numerous and geographically compact to constitute a majority in one single member district out of four districts for the commissioners court.
 It is possible to draw an illustrative districting plan in Galveston County in which Black and Hispanic persons constitute a majority of the citizens of voting age in one out of four commissioners court precincts under the 2020 Census and the 2016-2020 ACS estimates.
-Indeed, it would have been straightforward in 2021 to revise the commissioners court precincts from the 2012 plan to maintain Precinct 3 as a district with a majority of Black and Hispanic citizens of voting age under the new census data.
+For example, Commissioner Precinct 3 could have been maintained as a district with a majority of Black and Hispanic citizens of voting age under the new census data by shifting only a single voting precinct from the 2012 plan, while still complying with one-person one-vote requirements under the 2020 Census.
+Shifting voting precinct 223 from Commissioner Precinct 2 to Commissioner Precinct 3 would have resulted in a combined Black and Hispanic citizen voting age population percentage of over 56% in an illustrative Commissioner Precinct 3.
+This is simply illustrative of one possibility and is not the only way that Commissioner Precinct 3 could be drawn with a majority of black and Hispanic citizens of voting age under the new census data.
 Hence, the first precondition to a Section 2 claim under Thornburg v.
-Gingles, 478 U.S. 30 (1986) is satisfied.
+Gingles, 478 U.S. 30 (1986) is satisfied. - 91.
+The census data estimates show that Black and Hispanic citizens are only 27.5% of the citizen voting age population in Precinct 3 of Galveston County's adopted 2021 commissioners court plan.
+Under voting patterns prevalent in the County, minority voters will not have an equal opportunity to elect candidates of choice in Precinct 3 or in any other commissioners court precinct in the 2021 plan.